danish981/expense-tracker-app-pinia-ts/README.md

 #### questions :

-- do we have to load the all items from the pinia store the page the loads -
+- Do we have to load the all items from the pinia store the page the loads -

 ### what to add more in this app